Idimma

 Idimma is a youth-led mental health not-for-profit organization based in Nigeria.
 We are working towards bridging the inequality in access to mental health care in Nigeria.
 We do this by training lay counsellors who carry out interventions within their communities.
 Our approach also integrates a wholesome approach that factors in social needs like food, shelter, and economic empowerment in addressing access to mental healthcare.

 Our core activity is focused on empowering communities with skills to improve their mental wellbeing, with a holistic integration of social and physical needs.
 This is why we train lay counsellors and psychological first aiders who provide mental health support within their communities.
-Our goal is to create a society with better listeners and better communicators, a society that is broadly more empathetic and caring for each other’s needs, and is broadly able to heal itself from its trauma.
+Our goal is to create a society with better listeners and better advocates, a society that is broadly more empathetic and caring for each other’s needs, and is broadly able to heal itself from its trauma.

-Counselling
+Lay Counselling Models

 We train them in basic counselling skills so they can be empathetic, non-judgmental, active listeners.
 These counselling skills include; questioning skills, active listening, attending skills, and ethics in counselling.